Private Percival (Percy) Eric Gratwick VC (1902-1942, 40yo)

 Private Percival (Percy) Eric Gratwick

-Gratwick departed Australia on 05 July 1941 and in September he joined the 2nd/48th Battalion under siege at Tobruk.
-A month later the 2nd/48th was sent to Palestine.
-In June 1942 it arrived in Egypt, and in July fought at Tel el Eisa.
-Gratwick was held in reserve, rejoining his battalion on 10 August 1942.
-Its next battle, his first, was El Alamein.
+He departed Australia in July 1941 and, by September, had joined the 2nd/48th Battalion, which was under siege at Tobruk.
+A month later, the unit was redeployed to Palestine.
+In June 1942, they arrived in Egypt and fought in the battles around Tel el Eisa in July.
+Gratwick, initially held in reserve, rejoined his battalion on 10 August.
+His first major combat engagement came at the Second Battle of El Alamein.

 Captain Robert Cuthbert Grieve VC (1889-1957, 68yo)